Donald Duck noticing the mundane ducks in his sequence. Actually, pretty much that whole sequence when it's not busy being a tearjerker.

 In the DVD commentary (the one which talks about each segment), Donald came by.
 One of the guys complains why is Donald joining and he can't understand him.
 Donald brought the animals with him and the flooding waters.
 He told Donald they're doing a commentary not a reenactment.
 The commentary ends him asking where'd he parked the Ark.

 Yen Sid giving Mickey a whap on the behind with the broom!

 What makes it even better is if you pay close attention, Yen Sid betrays a little smirk right before he whaps Mickey, indicating that he thought the whole thing was Actually Pretty Funny.

 The "soundtrack" line imitating instruments.
 Especially the bassoon— "drop the other shoe, will ya?" and the drums.
 (The triangle at the very end makes it art).

 The Dance Of The Hours sequence with Expys from La Gioconda.
 Hyacinth Hippo is Laura, Madame Upanova is La Gioconda, and Ben Ali Gator is Enzo.
 The whole thing is just hilarious.

-Later a little dinosaur was crawling to the dinosaurs that were digging.
+Later a Kannemeyeria was crawling to the Plateosaurus that were digging for clams.
 One pushed the little one as if saying "Beat it, kid.
 You're bothering me."
-Then, when they all looked up (as if they heard something coming), the little dinosaur snatched something from the hole and walked away.
+Then, when they all looked up (as if they heard something coming), the little dicynodont snatched a clam from the hole and walked away.